raphw/jenesis/README.md

   `false`, the step's previous output is reused unchanged.
 Anywhere along the chain that the hashes diverge (a source edit, an upstream re-run, a different dependency), the affected step (and only the affected step) is re-executed into a fresh `next` folder, which transparently replaces its predecessor.
+- **Each step's configuration is content-hashed too.** `BuildStep extends Serializable`, and a `BuildStepHashFunction` digests the step's serialized form alongside the output checksums (in `<step>/checksum/step`).
+When a step is reconstructed with different field values — a different `Jar.Sort`, a different `Resolver`, a different placement function — its hash changes and the step re-runs even if its inputs are unchanged.
+Configuration that should *not* count as part of the build's identity (a `Repository` that by contract returns the same artifact for the same coordinate, a JDK service factory, a `MavenPomEmitter`) is marked `transient` so it never reaches the digest.
+Lambdas held by step fields use intersection bounds (`<T extends Function<…> & Serializable>`) at the constructor so the compiler generates them serializable;
+  steps that hold non-serializable state simply fall back to a stable empty hash and don't false-invalidate.

 The executor places a `.jenesis.build` marker at the build root so source scanners (`MavenProject`, `ModularProject`) can skip nested builds, stores all per-step state under `target/`, and uses `cache/` by